openhab/org.openhab.binding.zwave/doc/devolo/phpse02_0_0.md

 ### Parameter 31: Alarm Duration

 Play alarm sound duration.
-Play alarm sound duration, 1 tick is 30 seconds.

-Default is 3 minutes, maximum is 63.5 minutes.

-0 means never auto stop.
+<p&gtPlay alarm sound duration, 1 tick is 30 seconds.</p&gt <p&gtDefault is 3 minutes, maximum is 63.5 minutes.</p&gt <p&gt0 means never auto stop.</p&gt
 Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```6```.